scality/cloudserver/lib/bucket.js.Design.md

 =========
 The bucket API will be used for managing buckets behind the S3 interface.

-We plan to have only 2 backends complying to this interface:
+We plan to have only 2 backends using this interface:
 * One production backend that uses paxos and leveldb (TBD elsewhere)
 * One debug backend purely in memory

-One important remark here we don't want an abstraction but a duck-typing style interface (different classes MemoryBucket and Bucket having the same methods PUTObject(), GETObject(), etc).
+One important remark here is that we don't want an abstraction but a duck-typing style interface (different classes MemoryBucket and Bucket having the same methods PUTObject(), GETObject(), etc).

 Notes about the memory backend: The backend is currently a simple key/value store in memory.
 The functions actually use nextTick() to emulate the future asynchronous behavior of the production backend.